 A setback is a sign that your strategy might need a tweak—not that your goal is out of reach.
 If your goal is to build healthier habits, one difficult day doesn’t mean you should give up.
 It just means the path you took might need a slight detour.
 Maybe you need to break your goal into smaller tasks or find a different way to handle a specific trigger.
 Use the data you’ve gathered to make informed adjustments.
 This is how you effectively measure your achievements and stay accountable.
 By adapting your approach, you remain in control, turning obstacles into opportunities to build a more sustainable plan.

-Make Celebration a Daily Practice
+How to Make Celebration a Daily Habit

 Changing your habits is a journey, not a destination.
 The key to staying motivated is to make celebration a part of your daily routine, not just a reward for when you cross a finish line.
 Think of it as refueling your tank.
 When you consistently acknowledge your effort and progress, you create a positive feedback loop that makes it easier to keep going, especially on days when you feel challenged.
 This isn't about throwing a party every night; it's about intentionally creating small, meaningful moments of recognition for yourself.